endaaman/tym/README.md

 $ autoreconf -fvi
 ```

-, and you will get `configure` script.
+Then you will get `configure` script.

+## Tips

+If you want to know more about configuration, see my [config.lua](https://github.com/endaaman/dotfiles/blob/master/tym/config.lua)

 ## License